juanmahv/juanmahv.github.io/_posts/2014-05-27-synchronize-git-repositories-offline-with-bundle.md

 and the changes will flow into the repository.

 Easy, isn’t it?
 A latest tip.
-I use to set a tag to the latest commit of the bundle.
+I recommend to set a tag to the latest commit of the bundle.
 Just to know where to start the next synchronization.